 When chicken is being processed, one of the steps is to cool the chicken down.
-The easiest, quickest, and cheapest way to do that is to dunk it in really cold water.
+The easiest, quickest, and cheapest way to do that is to dunk it in ice water.
 When that is done the chicken will absorb some of that water.
 The flavor is literally watered down.

-Chicken that is air chilled is instead blasted with cold air until it reaches a safe temperature below 40 degree (which I hear takes round 3 hours) .
-Since the chicken is not dunked in water, it doesn't retain water.
+Chicken that is air chilled is instead blasted with cold air.
+Since the chicken is not dunked in water, it doesn't contain excess water.

 If you are a fan of crispy skin on your chicken you want to do air chilled.
 I have learned from using wet brines mainly on turkey that it may add flavor but the skin won't crisp up very good, one reason I switched to doing dry brines for Thanksgiving.

 If I had the choice I would buy it every time.
 Often it comes with a higher price tag.
 Why?
 It takes longer to process.
 The ice-cold water method is fast so you can process more chickens in a short period of time.

 How much more expensive?
 It's kind of hard to say.
 The brands that produce air chilled chicken tend to be more premium brands that are already more expensive than the cheap stuff.
 Be prepared to pay a couple more dollars a pound.
 But also keep in mind you aren't paying for extra water weight.

 Here are some brands you can look for that make air chilled chicken in some format.
 Just because they are on the list doesn't necessarily mean all of the products from each brand are air chilled.
 Make sure to real the packaging.